RTradeLtd/Temporal/README.md

 ## Contributing - Ideas

 All ideas are welcome, open up and issue and state your ideas!

+# Usage

+Authentication is done with JWT, for testing with postman see this link https://medium.com/@codebyjeff/using-postman-environment-variables-auth-tokens-ea9c4fe9d3d7

+Setting up postman with the tests section:

+    var data = JSON.parse(responseBody); // parses the response body
+                                    // into json for us
+    console.log(data);
+    postman.setEnvironmentVariable("token", data.token);

 # Tips and Tricks